BlueBrain/BioExplorer/README.md

 ![___](./bioexplorer/pythonsdk/doc/source/images/BBBE_banner.png)

 ## Description
-In the context of the "[A Machine-Generated View of the Role of Blood Glucose Levels in the Severity of COVID-19](https://www.frontiersin.org/articles/10.3389/fpubh.2021.695139/full?utm_source=fweb&utm_medium=nblog&utm_campaign=ba-sci-fpubh-covid-19-elevated-blood-glucose-blue-brain)" study, the Blue Brain BioExplorer (_BBBE_) started as an internal project with the aim to answer key scientific questions related to the Coronavirus as a use case.
+In the context of the '[A Machine-Generated View of the Role of Blood Glucose Levels in the Severity of COVID-19](https://www.frontiersin.org/articles/10.3389/fpubh.2021.695139/full?utm_source=fweb&utm_medium=nblog&utm_campaign=ba-sci-fpubh-covid-19-elevated-blood-glucose-blue-brain)' study, the Blue Brain BioExplorer (_BBBE_) started as an internal project with the aim to answer key scientific questions related to the Coronavirus as a use case.
 This project aimed to deliver a visualization tool, the BioExplorer, to reconstruct, visualize, explore and describe in detail the structure and function of highly-detailed biological structures such as molecular systems, neurons, astrocytes, blood vessels, and more.

 Check out the movie by clicking on the following image, and see the coronavirus as you have never seen it before!